Omnichannel Retailing – Raising the bar for customer satisfaction

 Get personal with customers and build better brand affinity: Retailers must use a platform to integrate data across omnichannels and obtain real-time data about customer behavior.

 Referring to the words of Virginia N.G, Senior Marketing Director, KFC Singapore, “Consumers are engaging with us like never before.
-We care consuming a lot of digital media alongside the usual media.
+We care to consume a lot of digital media alongside the usual media.
 And with this, there is lot of data is out there.
 Data is not useful unless it is harnessed, and segmented and dissected until it becomes information that we can use to get insights and to make critical business information.
 This helped us to understand our consumers better, and to know what offers to push to them at the right time”.
-From her words you can make out, the primary step towards omnichannel marketing is harnessing data points in the right way to make strategic business decisions.
+From her words you can make out, the primary step towards omnichannel retailing is harnessing data points in the right way to make strategic business decisions.

 Understanding the customer behavior and personalization of your brand for her/him, will drive more traffic towards your system.
 Analyzing the customer behavior over a period of time, and eventually providing her with the products of her choice through the digital media will enhance her trust in your brand.

 Merge online and offline

 Create a system where the customer will be in one fluid interaction with your brand, and not with any one or more of your stores.
 Digital will be everything in near future and so, implementing techniques to coordinate online and offline sales is a must.

 Maintain a highly efficient logistics and distribution management utilizing the market analytics and information to win the customer.